victorwamwea/30-Day-Terraform-challenge-/Day14/README.md

 ## Checklist

 - [ ] I have completed the required reading in Chapter 7.
-- [ ] I have watched the required Udemy videos on working with multiple providers.
+- [ ] I have completed the required hands-on labs
 - [ ] I have successfully set up and deployed infrastructure using multiple copies of the same provider.
 - [ ] I have rewatched the videos on Terraform modules.
 - [ ] I have written and published a blog post about today's task.